NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/01 - Vault for Production Environments/5 01 - Vault for Production Environments.md

 ```

 - Once setup, the Vault can be started using the config file: `vault server -config /path/to file`
-- As we’re using a new backend, once the Vault server is started, it must be initialized.
+- As we're using a new backend, once the Vault server is started, it must be initialized.
     - In this step, encryption keys are generated, as well as unseal keys and the initial root token.
     - To do so: `vault operator init`
     - This will output the Unseal keys and Root Tokens.